 The American Academy of Pediatrics (AAP) recommends parents introduce peanuts to their babies starting between 4 and 6 months of age, in infants without a history of any allergies, such as eczema or food allergies.

-If you live with diabetes, work with your doctor and/or diabetes educator to learn more about alternative bolusing structures, like dual wave, extended, or square bolusing, to avoid delayed hyperglycemic events that can result from the delayed digestion of carbohydrates.
+If you live with diabetes and take insulin, work with your doctor and/or diabetes educator to learn more about alternative bolusing structures, like dual wave, extended, or square bolusing, to avoid delayed hyperglycemic events that can result from the delayed digestion of carbohydrates.